awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/setting-up-timecode.md

   The timecode settings under **Output** determine whether and how timecode information appears in each output\.
 These settings affect only what is included in the outputs; they don't determine what timecodes are\.

-To provide frame accuracy, AWS Elemental MediaConvert uses timecodes that specify frames by frame number, not by millisecond\.
+To provide frame accuracy for video inputs, MediaConvert uses timecodes that specify frames by frame number, not by millisecond\.
 All timecodes are in the following 24\-hour format with a frame number: HH:MM:SS:FF\.
 For drop frame, MediaConvert uses a semicolon before the frame number: HH:MM:SS;FF\.

+When you specify an input clip for an audio\-only input, the last numbers in the timecode that you enter correspond to hundredths of a second\.
+For example, 00:00:30:75 is the same as 30\.75 seconds\.

 **Topics**
 + [Adjusting the input timeline with the input timecode source](timecode-input.md)